 Why You Need to Look Within

-COVID-19 aside, looking internally for homegrown talent and placing them into a formalised succession plan or upskilling program benefits all businesses.
+COVID-19 aside, looking internally for homegrown talent, as opposed to skilled migrants only, and placing them into a formalised succession plan or upskilling program benefits all businesses.

 First, let’s look at it from a dollars and sense point of view: